Skip to content

 i

 The Response Subscription Expression is a property of the receive port, not the adapter.
-It is configured one screen over from the adapter binding because it applies whenever two-way mode is enabled, regardless of which adapter the port is bound to.
+It is configured one screen over from the adapter binding because it applies whenever the port is two-way, regardless of which adapter the port is bound to.
 See the Receive port article for that field's reference.

 That is the API adapter